Permanent Life Insurance

 There are two main types of permanent life insurance: whole life and universal life insurance.

-Whole life insurance policies spread the cost of insurance over a much longer period than term insurance.
-This keeps the cost of your premiums consistent — but it makes the premiums considerably higher than term life for younger policy holders.
+Whole life insurance policies spread the cost of insurance over a much longer period than term insurance, keeping the cost of premiums consistent.

 Permanent Life Insurance vs. Term Life Insurance